-Based on the 2019 findings and recommendations, the 2021 monitoring program scope of work included the following activities:
+Based on the 2021 findings and recommendations, the 2022 monitoring program scope of work included the following activities:

-- Conducting semi-annual events of groundwater and vapour monitoring, including measuring headspace vapours and groundwater levels within each monitoring well and observing monitoring well integrity. - Conducting annual groundwater sampling of monitoring wells MW-03, MW-04, and MW-203 by: - Purging shallow groundwater monitoring wells and deep groundwater monitoring wells until practically dry or until a minimum of three well volumes had been removed and allowing the water levels in the wells to recover; - Measuring field parameters (pH, electrical conductivity [EC], and water temperature) at the time of sampling; and - Collecting groundwater samples from each well and submitting the samples for laboratory chemical analyses. - Conducting a semi-annual walkthrough of the on-site bathrooms to assess the potential for methane accumulation. - Conduct a semi-annual site walkover along the riverbank to evaluate the potential for waste exposure and seepage due to bank erosion. - Conducting monitoring well repairs, as required. - Preparing an annual report summarizing the field activities undertaken for the year and interpreting the groundwater monitoring and analytical results and soil vapour monitoring results.
+Conducting an annual groundwater monitoring event, including measuring groundwater levels within each monitoring well and observing monitoring well integrity.

+- Conducting annual groundwater sampling of monitoring wells MW-03, MW-04, and MW-203 by: - Purging shallow groundwater monitoring wells and deep groundwater monitoring wells until practically dry or until a minimum of three well volumes had been removed and allowing the water levels in the wells to recover. - Measuring field parameters (pH, electrical conductivity [EC], and water temperature) at the time of sampling. - Collecting groundwater samples from each well and submitting the samples for laboratory chemical analyses. - Conducting an annual site walkover along the riverbank to evaluate the potential for waste exposure and seepage due to bank erosion. - Conducting monitoring well repairs, as required. - Preparing an annual report summarizing the field activities undertaken for the year and interpreting the groundwater monitoring and analytical results and soil vapour monitoring results.